beginner-corp/docs.begin.com/src/shared/docs/en/guides/scheduled.md

 ## Project structure

-Now that your app is live on `staging` and running locally, let's take a quick look into how the project itself is structured so you'll know your way around.
+Now that your app is live on `staging` and running locally let's take a quick look into how the project itself is structured so you'll know your way around.
 Here are the key folders and files in the source tree of your new app:

 ```bash
 .